-- The application will be a permanent part of the file. - All applicants in the pool will be maintained in order of preference and in order of date and time of application receipt. - Applications equal in preference will be maintained by date and time sequence. - Applicants may qualify for more than one preference. - All applicants must meet applicable income and other eligibility requirements as established by HUD and GHA.
+- The application will be a permanent part of the file. - All applicants in the pool will be maintained in order of preference and in order of date and time of application receipt. - Applications equal in preference will be maintained by date and time sequence or randomized lottery number. - Applicants may qualify for more than one preference. - All applicants must meet applicable income and other eligibility requirements as established by HUD and GHA.

 Every reasonable action will be taken by GHA to assure that applicants can make informed choices regarding the development(s) in which they wish to reside.
-GHA will disclose information to applicants regarding the location of available sites.